 Warnings and Precautions With Benazepril

 There are a few warnings and precautions with benazepril to be aware of.
 These include a link between benazepril and decreased kidney function, as well as an increased risk of infections in people taking this drug.
-People who should not take benazepril include those with a history of hereditary or idiopathic angioedema, or of angioedema related to previous treatment with an ACE inhibitor.
+People who should not take benazepril include those with a history of hereditary or idiopathic angioedema, or of angioedema.
 As a final precaution, do not drive, operate machinery, or perform other tasks that require alertness until you know how benazepril affects you.

 Benazepril: What Should I Tell My Healthcare Provider?